November 1-3, 2023

 Juvenile Probation Officer of the Year – an individual who is employed as a Juvenile Probation Officer, but who is not a Chief Juvenile Probation Officer, Deputy Chief, or Juvenile Probation Supervisor as of the date of the nomination email submission.

 Residential Program of the Year – any public or private sector program serving alleged and/or adjudicated delinquent youth in a residential setting.
 This includes foster homes, group homes, residential treatment programs, general childcare facilities, shelter care facilities, detention centers, independent living programs, and other programs providing out-of-home, overnight care to children.
-Award Winners prior to 2018 are eligible for nomination.
+Award Winners prior to 2019 are eligible for nomination.

-Meritorious Service Award – a person committed to furthering the development of at-risk, alleged, and/or delinquent youth, or advancing the mission of the juvenile justice system (Examples of volunteer work may include, but is not limited to, youth aid panels, youth commissions, anti-violence programs, school-based programs, diversionary programs, mentoring programs, faith-based programs, community centers or similar programming).
+Meritorious Service Award – a person committed to furthering the development of at-risk, alleged and/or delinquent youth, or advancing the mission of the juvenile justice system (Examples of volunteer work may include, but is not limited to, youth aid panels, youth commissions, anti-violence programs, school-based programs, diversionary programs, mentoring programs, faith-based programs, community centers, or similar programming).

 Juvenile Court Support Service Award – Individuals eligible to receive this award include those persons who provide clerical, secretarial, fiscal specialist, management, information technology, quality assurance, or other support services to the juvenile court.
 This includes receptionists, secretaries, clerk/typists, information technology specialists, quality assurance specialists, office managers, and others functioning in a similar support capacity.
 (This individual does not need to be in a position that is entirely dedicated to the juvenile court system, but it should be a significant part of their position).